SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

     temperature = 500

-In the next part we will create and explicitly set some variables in the "species\_definitions" dictionary.
+In the next part we will create and explicitly set some variables in the ":code:`species_definitions`" dictionary.
 This dictionary is the central place where all species-specific information is stored, but for the most part it will be populated by the "parser".
 However, there are a few things that need to be set explicitly.
 First, the gas pressures: